Parsa-Sedigh/go-sawler-concurrency/pamphlets/section-8.md

 With Expired method, we can have links that expire after some time.

 ## 71-3.
 Starting on the handler to create a user
-Restart the app by running: `make restart` and test the code of this lesson byy registering an account(reload the page on /register too).
+Restart the app by running: `make restart` and test the code of this lesson by registering an account(reload the page on /register too).

 ## 72-4.
 Activating a user
 ## 73-5.
 Giving user data to our templates